Harmful False or Deceptive Practices

 There are several categories of information in which the misrepresentation of facts can pose unique dangers.
 Across these areas, our teams take action against content that is misleading or inaccurate, irrespective of whether the misrepresentations are intentional.
 In this way, our policies operate against all forms of information threats, including misinformation, disinformation, malinformation, and manipulated media.

-Examples of the information categories that we view as particularly vulnerable to harm include the following:
+Examples of the information categories that we view as particularly vulnerable to harm include:

 Content that denies the existence of tragic events.
-We prohibit content that calls that disputes, for example, the Holocaust, or denies the events of the Sandy Hook school shooting.
-Misrepresentations and unfounded conspiracy theories regarding such tragedies may contribute to violence and hate, in addition to harming users whose lives and families have been impacted by such events.
+We prohibit content that disputes, for example, the Holocaust, or denies the events of the Sandy Hook school shooting in the U.S. Misrepresentations and unfounded theories regarding such tragedies may contribute to violence and hate, in addition to harming users whose lives and families have been impacted by such events.

 Content that promotes unsubstantiated medical claims.
-We disallow content that, for example, recommends untested therapies for preventing the spread of Covid-19; that features unfounded conspiracy theories about vaccines; or that promotes debunked, harmful practices such as so-called “conversion therapy.”
+We prohibit content that, for example, recommends untested therapies for preventing the spread of COVID-19; that features unfounded theories about vaccines; or that promotes debunked, harmful practices such as so-called “conversion therapy.”
 While the field of medicine is ever-changing, and public health agencies may often revise guidance, such credible organizations are subject to standards and accountability and we may look to them to provide a benchmark for responsible health and medical guidance.

 Content that undermines the integrity of civic processes.
 Elections and other civic processes play an essential role in the functioning of rights-respecting societies, and also present unique targets for information manipulation.
 To safeguard the information environment around such events, we enforce our policies to apply to the following types of threats to civic processes: